Phantom Breaker: Plot

 The game's setting takes place in Japan.
-A mystery organization led by Phantom organised a fighting tournament in Tokyo, whose winner will have their wish granted.
+A mystery organization led by Phantom organized a fighting tournament in Tokyo called Phantom Duel, whose winner will have their wish granted.
+Players start with the protagonist, Mikoto Nishina, but can choose from different duelists who have various desires for a wish when competing in the competition.
+Duelists equip weapons called F.A.
+(Fu-mension Artifacts) to fight each other.

+As the player progresses through the game, it is revealed that the Phantom's true goal in organizing the competition is to gain his lost powers back by creating cracks in the multiverse using the energy generated by the clash of weapons used in the duels.

+Players can choose Story Mode for each character to learn more about their motivations and learn more about the Phantom's secret plan to ultimately defeat him.

 Characters

 Before the release of Phantom Breaker: Omnia, the game had a total of 18 playable characters.
 An additional "female gang member" character was planned, but never made it into the final game.